guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 (Word) the opions to change the font is easy to see.
 This has the draw-back that is less likely that I will use the right way: Define a line as "heading" or "title".
 Changing the font should be avoided.

-In o365 (OneDrive) the recently used files is not the default view.
-In Google Drive the recently files are visible on the start page.
+In Google Drive recently used files are visible at the top.
+I like this.

 In o365 (OneDrive) when I am looking at the list of recently used files, then I am not able to add a new file.